 Clery Timely Warning Notices are specifically related to compliance with the federal Clery Act, which requires colleges and universities to notify students and employees whenever there is a threat that a serious crime is ongoing or may be repeated, so campus community members can protect themselves from harm.
-In the event of a substantiated serious security or safety concern, either on university property or in the near vicinity of the campus, numerous and diligent efforts are made to advise members of the campus community.
-The university takes its duty seriously to inform students and campus community members of threatening situations and how they can best protect themselves from harm.
-Information related to crime-related and other potentially threatening situations is provided in an accurate and timely fashion for use by students and other university community members to reduce their chances of becoming victims.
+In the event of a substantiated serious security or safety concern, either on University property or in the near vicinity of the campus, numerous and diligent efforts are made to advise members of the campus community.
+The University takes its duty seriously to inform students and campus community members of threatening situations and how they can best protect themselves from harm.
+Information related to crime-related and other potentially threatening situations is provided in an accurate and timely fashion for use by students and other University community members to reduce their chances of becoming victims.
 These notices will be issued as a means of a Timely Warning Notice.

 A campuswide Timely Warning will be issued about serious crimes, as described below, that occur on campus or other property as defined by the Clery Act and are determined to be a serious continuing threat to the campus community by the Clemson University Chief of Police or designee.
 Timely Warning Notices are usually distributed for the following Uniformed Crime Reporting Program (UCR)/National Incident Based Reporting System (NIBRS) classifications: arson, criminal homicide and robbery.
 Cases of aggravated assault and sex offenses are considered on a case-by-case basis, depending on the facts of the case and the information known by the Police Department.
-For example, if an assault occurs between two students who have a disagreement, there may be no ongoing threat to other university community members; therefore, a Timely Warning Notice would not be distributed.
-Sexual assaults are considered on a case-by-case basis depending on the facts of the case, when and where the incident occurred, when it was reported and the amount of information known by the Police Department.
-Timely Warning Notices may be distributed for other crimes as determined necessary by the Chief of Police or designee.
+For example, if an assault occurs between two students who have a disagreement, there may be no ongoing threat to other University community members; therefore, a Timely Warning Notice would not be distributed.
+Sexual assaults are considered on a case-by-case basis depending on the facts of the case, when and where the incident occurred, when it was reported and the assaults are considered on a case-by-case basis depending on the facts of the case, when and where the incident occurred, when it was reported and the Police Order of the Community of the Chief of Police or designee.
 The Timely Warning will include information the Chief of Police or designee determines is appropriate to promote safety.
 This may include but is not limited to information about the reported offense (time, location, description, etc.) and any available information about suspects.
 The names of victims will be withheld.